19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 # Geometry

 There are 3 mains way to handle geometry in game for Myth & Shadow.
-See this [article](https://slyflourish.com/the_abstract_battlemap.html) for an explanation of how to handle different types of geometry at the table.

 ## Measurement